 Gay and bisexual men have no increased risk of prostate cancer as compared to straight men.
 Neither oral nor anal sex increases the risk of prostate cancer.

 However, studies have shown that gay and bisexual men are more negatively impacted by the side effects of prostate cancer than straight men are.
 The impact on intimacy for gay and bisexual men is particularly profound.
-Talking with your partner about erectile dysfunction and utilizing the resources available through Malecare may help you navigate these difficulties.
+Talking with your partner about erectile dysfunction and utilizing various resources may help you navigate these difficulties.

 Although prostate cancer is often described as a male cancer (including on this website), the reality is that anyone who was born with a prostate can develop prostate cancer.
 We’re still learning about the impact that transitional hormones and gender-confirming surgery can have on the risk of prostate cancer.
 If you have a doctor you trust, that is the best person to talk to about your specific risk.
 Prostate Cancer Canada also has a very detailed and well-cited page about the effects of gender-confirming surgery and transitional hormones on prostate cancer risk, screening, and diagnosis for trans women.